pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 Native namespace packages
 -------------------------

-Python 3.3 added **implicit** namespace packages from :pep:`420`.
+Python 3.3 added **implicit** namespace packages (documented in :doc:`python:reference/import`).
 All that is required to create a native namespace package is that you just omit :file:`__init__.py` from the namespace package directory.
 An example file structure (following :ref:`src-layout <setuptools:src-layout>`):